samuelp244/3D-Modal-Viewer/README.md

 Live - https://www.3dviewer.cf/

+## Getting Started
+this app was build to render and interact with 3D modals. the user can upload a .glb file and view/interact with it instantly. this app is deployed in an aws instance. when the file is uploaded, the file is stored in the client/upload folder and the file name and model name are stored in a mongodb collection so that the model names can be listed easily and based on the selected modal name, it's associated filename is accessed from the upload folder.

 ## Libraries/tech Used
 #### `Frontend` - React.js(Typescript)
  - #### `React-three` - React three.js library which is used to render the canvas and the 3D modal